-Your big meal is over.
-Are you wondering what to do with leftover ham?
+The big meal is over.
+Are you wondering what to do with all that leftover ham?
 My Deviled Ham Recipe uses salty ham, crunchy celery, tangy pickles and creamy mayonnaise.
-The peppery bite you get from Tabasco gives it just the right kick!
-The salty, sweet, creamy, crunchy spread is delicious on bread or crackers.
-It’s also perfect for a sandwich at lunch.
-This sandwich spread is easy to make, freezes well and is a great use of leftover ham.
+The peppery bite from Tabasco gives it just the right kick!
+This salty, sweet, creamy, crunchy spread is delicious on bread or crackers and perfect for a sandwich at lunch.
+This ham salad sandwich spread is easy to make, freezes well and is a great use of leftover ham!

-So let’s say you make a magnificent ham on Sunday, but you have a ton of leftover ham… of course you’ll want to save the hambone and make Ham and Bean Soup, right?
-But there’s still a pile of ham leftover… My Deviled Ham Recipe is a favorite repurpose of leftover ham!
+So let’s say you make a magnificent meal for the holiday, but you have a ton of leftover ham… of course you’ll want to save the hambone and make Ham and Bean Soup, right?
+But there’s still a pile of ham leftover… This Deviled Ham Recipe is a great repurpose of leftover ham!

 What is deviled ham?

-Deviled ham is a spiced up version of ham.
-It can be spiced up with cayenne pepper, tabasco sauce or even jalapeños.
+Deviled ham is a spiced up ham spread.
+It can be spiced up with cayenne pepper, Tabasco sauce or even jalapeños.
 The meat is finely chopped and additional flavors are added to make it creamy or crunchy.
 You can also devil chicken or lobster.
 Probably the most popular is deviled eggs.

-This is the best of both worlds because it is salty and sweet, creamy and crunchy.
+I love the combination of salty and sweet, creamy and crunchy.
 Delicious on bread or crackers.
 Or if you prefer a low carb version pack it in a stalk of celery or top off a cucumber slice.
 Easy-peasy right?

 I make our lunches every morning and this is a terrific spread to use for sandwiches.
 Added bonus – tastes even better on day two!